microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

 Azure Arc for servers,  enables you to deploy Azure VM extensions to non-Azure Windows and Linux VMs, giving you a hybrid or multicloud management experience that levels to Azure VMs.

 You can use the Azure Portal, Azure CLI, an ARM template, PowerShell script or Azure policies to manage the extension deployment to Arc servers, both Linux and Windows.
-In this guide, you will use an ARM template to deploy the Custom Script extension.This extension downloads and executes scripts on virtual machines and it is useful for post deployment configuration, software installation, or any other configuration or management tasks.
+In this guide, you will use an ARM template to deploy the Custom Script extension.
+This extension downloads and executes scripts on virtual machines and it is useful for post deployment configuration, software installation, or any other configuration or management tasks.

 **Note: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.**